+In my current role I am responsible for marketing privacy and compliance for Microsoft Azure.
 Prior to working at Microsoft, I managed communications for two information security companies, Secure Computing and N2H2.
 While at N2H2 I testified about online safety technologies before the Congressional Commission on Child Online Protection (COPA), the Department of Commerce, and the U.S. Copyright Office in the 2003 DMCA exemption hearings.

 Before I worked in marketing, I was an IT manager, and before that, a librarian.
 My full CV is available on my LinkedIn profile.
 While I haven’t been technical for a while, I still maintain some technical certifications, including Certified Information Systems Security Professional (CISSP) and a Certified Information Privacy Professional (CIPP).

 From 1997 until 2000, I ran a successful 501(c)(3) organization named Filtering Facts, which promoted online safety.
 My advocacy included testifying as an expert witness in the filtering case Mainstream Loudon v.
 Board, before the National Commission on Library and Information Science, and a number of state legislatures, city councils, and local library boards.
 From 2001 to 2002, I did a stint as a consultant to the Department of Justice legal team that successfully defended the Children’s Internet Protection Act (CIPA), and it was one of the greatest joys of my life to see the research report I wrote cited by the U.S. Supreme Court in their ruling upholding CIPA.